AdamSlack/react-ui-testing-workshop/README.md

 This repo provides a series of practical examples of UI components.
 You can view each component using story book as well.
 Each component comes with a set of tests as well as a `README` that attempts to convey the thoughts behind how you may want to approach writing the tests

+### InfoBox

+A Small component that renders 3 items in a list.
+Despite being so simple it sill has `42` tests!

 ## Using

 ### Tests